Dr Nigel Wood

 Nigel leads Dynamics Research which is responsible for all aspects of the atmospheric dynamical core of the Met Office's Unified Model.

 Nigel co-ordinates the activities of Dynamics Research, which range from research to underpin future dynamical cores, through development of the next dynamical core to maintenance of the current one.

-In 1995/96 Nigel spent six months at Météo-France, working on MESO-NH -their non-hydrostatic mesoscale model.
+In 1995/96 Nigel spent six months at Météo-France, working on MESO-NH, their non-hydrostatic mesoscale model.

-It was at this time that Nigel was awarded a Met Office Research Fellowship which he held until 2006 when he was appointed to his current role as Head of Dynamics Research.
+In 2003 Nigel was awarded a Met Office Research Fellowship which he held until 2006 when he was appointed to his current role as Head of Dynamics Research.

 Nigel has co-supervised five PhD theses and examined two others.
 He was an Ordinary Member of Council of the Royal Meteorological Society 2000-2003 and was Associate Editor of the Quarterly Journal of the Royal Meteorological Society 2001-2005.